top of page

 ▪ Support establishing a highly effective Health and Safety Committee.

-▪ Understanding elements of a good safety culture
+▪ Understanding elements of a good safety culture.

 ▪ Understanding the psychology of human behaviour and how it impacts workplace safety.

-▪ Gaining insights into the factors that shape safety culture and get practical advice on how to positively contribute
+▪ Gaining insights into the factors that shape safety culture and get practical advice on how to positively contribute to the safety culture in their workplace through their roles.

 MODE OF DELIVERY